Alfresco/docs-alfresco/sync-service/3.2/admin/faq.md

 ## What authentication does Sync Service support?

 Sync Service supports basic authentication.
-SAML SSO is currently not supported.
+SAML is currently not supported.

 ## How can I monitor ActiveMQ?